alttankcanada/SlateMasternodeSetup/README.md

 If you found this script and masternode setup guide helpful...
-...please donate SLATE to: DSEeKkkC7FC26MFF69Fvh3HMwRJZny2LJf or just send hash to : https://fasterpool.com We have 0% fees and hourly payouts!
+...please donate SLATE to: SPDJmFrPg9Xgn9M2cfJEA3o7QoWidh2dkJ

--Authors: Allroad, Dwigt007
+-Authors: Dwigt007